 It may be a little worse for wear, but that’s what I love most about it – thinking about all of the hands that have held it and all the places it has been.
-So I turned to the Christmas story in Luke in this little book and that’s where my ornament started.
-Don’t worry – I did not cut up my little Bible to make this ornament.
-I scanned the page and then printed a copy to cut.
-And since I realize not everyone has an old Bible available, I also created a free printable from mine for you to use.)

 - Blank wood ornament– mine is from Michaels, but you can also grab a pack from Amazon

-Printable of the Bible story (found below)
+- Printable of the Bible story (found below)

-Silver Glitter – I used German Glass Glitter which is gorgeous but any glitter will work
+- Silver Glitter – I used German Glass Glitter which is gorgeous but any glitter will work

 How to make a Birth of Christ Ornament

 I cut mine a little smaller than the ornament shape to leave a bit of a border.

 Once that dries, brush another layer of Mod Podge onto the top of the paper to seal everything down.

 When that has dried, brush Mod Podge over all of the exposed wood surfaces and sprinkle silver glitter on.

-But I didn’t want it to get totally lost on the tree, so I added three little jingle bells hanging from red string.
+But I didn’t want it to get totally lost on the tree, so I added three little jingle bells hanging from simple red string.

 I can’t wait to hang this on our Christmas tree this year!